guitri-ada/treasure-island/README.md

 - **Singleton:**
 The `Coordinates` and `GameConstants` objects follow the singleton pattern.
-It ensures that only one instance of Coordinates exists, providing a centralised and unique source for generating and assigning coordinates.<br>
+It ensures that only one instance of each Coordinates and GameConstants exist, providing a centralised and unique source for generating/assigning coordinates and use constants.<br>
   ![img.png](images/singleton.png)
   <br><br>